cisco-en-programmability/ansible-collection-catalystwan/roles/software_upgrades/README.md

 ## Known Limitations

 - The role assumes that controllers are <20.13 version.
-- Upgrades of cEdges from Remote Server are currently not included
 - When directly uploading images from local machine to vManage, upload of a single image must complete within Server Session Timeout

 ## License